dependents/module-definition/README.md

 * You may also pass an AST to `fromSource` to avoid an internal parsing of the source

-When specifying a filename, using the sync or async api, you can also provide an `options` object with an alternative `fs` implementation used to read the source file with.
+When specifying a filename, using the sync or async API, you can also provide an `options` object with an alternative `fs` implementation used to read the source file with.

 ```js
 const myFs = GetFs();